stellar/js-stellar-wallets/plans/general.md

 - There should generally be only one obvious way of accomplishing a task.
 No name aliases or alternate APIs.
 - We will not attempt to completely replace the JS SDK.

+## Some consistent design decisions

+- When requesting what could be a list of data, we'll almost always return a _map of ids to objects_, instead of as an array.
+You'll be in charge of sorting that information.